-A. Everyone is welcome to visit the library to access its resources, which includes print as well as electronic materials.
-Computer stations are also available for researching health-related topics; however, members of the public are asked to limit their computer time to one half hour per day (policy subject to change) and to yield to medical students and faculty who want to use the computers.
+A. Everyone is welcome to visit the library to access resources, which include print as well as electronic materials.
+Computer stations are also available for researching health-related topics only; however, members of the public are asked to limit their computer time to one half hour per day (policy subject to change) and to yield to medical students and faculty who want to use these computers.
 Members of the public may not borrow books.
 Use of the computer lab, group study rooms, and quiet reading room is restricted to JABSOM affiliates only.
-Reference librarians are available weekdays during business hours to help you locate specific information and explain how to access the materials.
+Reference librarians and library staff are available weekdays during business hours to help you locate specific information and explain how to access the materials.

-A. The library is staffed and open to the public Monday - Thursday, 8 AM - 10 PM, Friday, 8 AM - 5 PM, Saturday, 9 AM - 5 PM, Sunday, 12 PM - 5 PM.
-The library is closed to the public and unstaffed on State holidays.
+A. Generally, the library is staffed and open to the public Monday - Friday, 8 AM - 5 PM.
+The library is closed to the public and unstaffed on the weekends and State holidays.
 The library, which includes the Computer Lab, the main reading room, and the stacks, is open to JABSOM students and faculty as long as the Medical Education Building (MEB) is open.
-Reference librarians are available to assist you weekdays during business hours.
+Reference librarians are available to assist you weekdays during business hours only.

 A. Ask for Help

-Whether you are designing a research project or merely want to find a particular book or specific piece of information, librarians at the Health Sciences Library are available to assist you during regular staffed hours.
+Whether you are designing a research project or merely want to find a particular book or specific piece of information, the staff at the Health Sciences Library are available to assist you during regular staffed hours.

 Individualized Research Assistance

 The path of a research project is rarely a straight line.
 It is usually circuitous and frequently frustrating.
 Because the steps of the process often depend on what has come before, it often involves re-evaluation, revision, and starting over.
 Some backtracking is to be expected, but a reference librarian may be able to help you spare some valuable time.
 To make an appointment for a research consultation, please call 808-692-0810 and ask to speak to a reference librarian.